 - Staff – 0

 Will students be required to wear masks at school?

 As per the Governor’s Executive Order, students will wear face masks at school and on the bus.
-Exemptions to this rule will be made for younger students who may not be able to wear a mask, students with disabilities or medical conditions that prevent them from wearing a mask, and students who need to remove their mask to receive special services.
+Exemptions to this rule may be granted only by a licensed pediatrician.
 Of course students may remove their masks when they are eating and drinking.

 Will faculty be required to wear masks at school?

 Faculty and staff will wear face masks and possibly face shields at school.
 Face shields will not be worn without a face mask unless the ability to see the mouth is essential for communication, as in the case of a deaf or hard of hearing student.

 Families with students who have ongoing health concerns, have other family members with ongoing health concerns, or who identify as high risk for severe illness have the option of

 - Distance learning, where students join classes virtually and synchronously, or